lingtalfi/Lys/README.md

 When the ball reaches the water, the service is requested.

+The water and ball skin was designed to provide infinite scrolling on a specific element in your page.
+If you need an infinite scrolling for your whole page, you should use another skin (like threshold for instance).

 This skin comes with cool css3 transitions that appears at the bottom of your wall.

 ![Water and ball css3 transition at the bottom](http://s19.postimg.org/mggqxdtyb/lys.png)